yakimenko73/transaction-generator/README.md

 ## What is it?

-Script to create a pseudo-random trading transaction history
+Script to create a pseudo-random trading orders history

 ### Built With